Litoria infrafrenata

 Description

 Australia's largest species of frog, reaching up to 13.5 cm in body length.
 The back is bright green, bronze, or in rare cases yellow, and becomes dark when the frog is cold or inactive.
 There is a distinct white stripe along the lower lip that extends to the shoulder.
 The belly is white, and the male has a green throat.
 The pupil is horizontal, and the iris is gold.
 There is a white stripe on the lower leg, which becomes pink in males during the breeding season, as do the hands, feet, and sides.
 Fingers are half-webbed and toes are fully webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Sandyrana, resulting in the proposed species name of Sandyrana infrafrenata.

 Breeding Biology